 How To Plan For Your Sales Week

-The moment you know what you need to get done in the new week, you already have your sales plan for the week ready, and thus, you can mark your days of the week and what you have to do in those days specifically.
+Using results from an older plan as the cornerstone on which the new plan can be set is advisable.
+First, review the old plan, know what to change, and implement that in the new one.
+Then, the moment you see what you need to get done in the new week, you already have your sales plan for the week ready, and thus, you can mark your days of the week and what you have to do on those days specifically.

-For success to happen, you must follow your week’s sales plan and be consistent with it.
-You can then choose to tell one of your closest people to help you monitor your consistency towards following your weekly plan, which will help you keep motivated towards executing your tasks just like your week’s sales plan flows.
+For success to happen, you must follow your week’s sales plan and be consistent.
+You can then tell one of your closest people to help you monitor your consistency in following your weekly plan, which will help you keep motivated towards executing your tasks just like your week’s sales plan flows.

 1. Get your sales calls ready and on time

-This basically deals with the sales calls you have to make in a day to reach out to your most outstanding prospects; you can do this by finding some time off your schedule.
-There are many different ways you can use to contact your prospects; it could be through email or phone calls, text messages, or social media platforms.
-Before your initial contact, you can first review your approach to clients or prospects so that your communication or the message you are trying to pass on will be good enough to get a client down towards making a fast decision to buy products or services.
-Preparing ahead of your sales day gives you consistent discipline and more sales wins; it is recommended that all salesmen should always be practicing ahead of their day so that they can be able to win a client’s interests.
+You can use many different ways to contact your prospects: email or phone calls, text messages, or social media platforms.
+Before initial contact, you can review your approach to clients or prospects so that your communication is good enough to get a client down towards making a fast decision to buy products or services.
+In addition, preparing ahead of your sales day gives you consistent discipline and more sales wins.
+It is recommended that all salesmen should always be practicing ahead of their day so that they can be able to win a client’s interest.

 2. Separate your administrative time from your calls time

-Administration work occupies most of the time for sales reps, especially if you are trying to get back to the voicemails, text messages and emails; therefore, if you don’t put demarcation for your administration work from calls time, you might end up being caught up in replying to emails and miss out on the calls which are not good because you might miss out on some opportunities too from prospects.
-Therefore is vital to focus more on the calls and then find some time in the day to reply to emails and any other messages.
+Administration work occupies most of the time for sales reps, especially if you are trying to get back to voicemails, text messages, and emails.
+Therefore, if you don’t put demarcation for your administration work from call time, you might end up being caught up in replying to emails and miss out on the calls, which are not good because you might miss out on some opportunities, too, from prospects.
+Therefore is vital to focus more on the calls and then find some time in the day to reply to emails and other messages.

 3. Create time to nurture your contacts

-As usual, every business usually has led; some are hot, others are warm and others are just cold; as a sales rep, therefore, you have to pick time off schedule to nurture these contacts.
-While hot leads may not need nurturing, cold leads need a lot of time and a lot of nurturing because they might take a very long time to be convinced to buy your product or services, and for warm leads, you may need a few hours in the day and not much time.
-Giving time to your contacts will help you grow your relationships slowly by slowly.
-At the end of it all, you will be able to catch them all, especially those clients you know have competition and are likely to be taken away by other reps if not given time or those that you think are likely to purchase or buy goods in large quantities.
+Every business has leads; some are hot, others are warm, and others are cold.
+You must pick time off your schedule to nurture these contacts as a sales rep. While hot leads may not need nurturing, cold leads need a lot of time and a lot of nurturing because they might take a very long time to be convinced to buy your product or services, and for warm leads, you may need a few hours in the day and not much time.
+Giving time to your contacts will help you grow your relationships slowly.
+At the end of it all, you will be able to catch them all, especially those clients you know have competition and are likely to be taken away by other reps if not given time or those you think are likely to purchase or buy goods in large quantities.

 5. Always prospect

-Prospecting literally means having inside sales reps make outbound calls or send outbound emails to leads in hopes of creating opportunities for account executives; basically, it’s more of having sales reps engage more with their clients/leads so that they can get to know more about them, learn about what they like, their interests and preferences so that you can find a way in which you can appropriately serve them while fulfilling their needs or find a way in which the services and the goods you offer can fit into their problem.
-Therefore, it is important to find some time off your day to prospecting your clients; this will help you gather more information about your clients, schedule more appointments, and close more sales if they are well convinced.
+Prospecting means having inside sales reps make outbound calls or send outbound emails to leads to create opportunities for account executives.
+It allows sales reps to engage more with their clients/leads to get to know more about them, and learn about what they like, their interests, and preferences.
+Finding time off your day to prospect your clients; will help you gather more information about your clients, schedule more appointments, and close more sales if they are well convinced.

 6. Conduct follow-ups

 Conducting follow-up activities is one of the most effective ways of closing more sales deals because the more you meet a client, the more their minds are drawn closer to purchasing your products.
-Following up helps build a strong relationship with your clients and could be the foundation of building trust in you; trust grows more if you fulfill all your activities on time and only if clients feel that they can really on you for anything.
+In addition, following up helps build a strong relationship with your clients and could be the foundation of building trust in you; trust grows more if you fulfill all your activities on time and only if clients feel they can rely on you for anything.

 7. Learn something new every week to develop your sales skills and professionalism

-Learning is a process, and learning never ends; learning gives new knowledge every day; therefore, as a sales rep who aims at scoring more deals, you need to have the ability to learn something new daily so that you can be able to use it even in a field as long as it is necessary.
-You can learn from watching YouTube sales videos or reading sales books, magazines, and novels, listening to sales tutors or speakers or any other means.
-Learn something new will allow you to grow your skills more and also develop professionally.
+Learning is a process.
+As a sales rep who aims at scoring more deals, you need to have the ability to learn something new daily so that you can be able to use it even in a field as long as it is necessary.
+Many resources - including books- can inform you and equip you for the better.

-In conclusion, having a weekly sales plan is the best thing that any sales rep can ever do for themselves and the business to grow more profits and revenues from sales.
+In conclusion, a weekly sales plan is the best thing any sales rep can do for themselves and the business to grow more profits and revenues from sales.